Coronavirus 2019 (COVID-19) Update

 Breakfast is already provided in your room, which again limits interaction.

 We have added enhanced cleaning measures to our normal high-standard of cleaning.
 All high-touch surfaces including doorknobs, light and lamp switches, TV remotes, counter-tops, cabinet pulls and shower fixtures. etc. will be disinfected between guests and every day of your stay.

 We are trained and certified in safe food handling practices.

-If you can't wash your hands, use hand sanitizer (60% alcohol or higher).
+Hygiene – Wash your hands frequently for 20 seconds each time and refrain from touching your face.
+If you cannot wash your hands, use hand sanitizer (60% alcohol or higher).